chriskrycho/v4.chriskrycho.com/content/tech/ulysses-byword-just-right.md

 Tags: design, software development, writing
 ...

-I think the main thing to say about this is that it’s gorgeous and a really great editor, and that there is nonetheless something about it which makes it feel not quite as *fluid* as Byword always has.
+I'm trying out Ulysses again, as it's been updated substantially since I last used it.
+I think the main thing to say about it is that it’s gorgeous and a really great editor, and that there is nonetheless something about it which makes it feel not quite as *fluid* as Byword always has.

 Neither of them quite *nails* it for my purposes, though: